Kevin510139/bandit-test/README.md

 # bandit-test
 It is the second case.
-The flag is password where use RSA encry private key is
+The flag is password where you need to decrypt.
------BEGIN RSA PRIVATE KEY----- MIIBOAIBAAJAW3sGxwLnH6xWApYdV245M9uDbhfRFlpSVgcGBtfXZzP/NrA0X5bC OBXCJTjLTrbPn3kLmKmNT1FIYmZKfVz6XwIDAQABAkAqmD8QnO5m1gR6UdE5q23h
+-----BEGIN PRIVATE KEY-----
+MIIBOAIBAAJAW3sGxwLnH6xWApYdV245M9uDbhfRFlpSVgcGBtfXZzP/NrA0X5bC
+OBXCJTjLTrbPn3kLmKmNT1FIYmZKfVz6XwIDAQABAkAqmD8QnO5m1gR6UdE5q23h
 En3A3kARy155Be4tc4StXX5PJxbUssjlKkSUfJWl490ob3sN4y8tM0zmkzJsJmlB